Curvature in conformal mappings of 2D lattices and foam structure: Lattice Curvature and Conformal Transformations

-it is found that the mean curvature of the edges, connected to a given vertex in the image plane, vanishes.
+where we have substituted Eq. ($\!\!$~\ref{eq:identity}) into Eq. ($\!\!$~\ref{eq:mean_curvature}).
 This result is rather trivial it merely expresses the fact that in the image plane, connected to each vertex, there are pairs of opposed edges for which the sum of their curvatures always vanish.